academia-de-codigo/noire-server/README.md

 ## Features

 * HTTP and HTTPS support
-* Server rendered views using the Foundation front-end framework and Handlebars template engine
+* Server rendered views using the Semantic-UI front-end framework and Handlebars template engine
 * API routes for rendering on the client side and building SPAs
 * Automated API documentation generation
 * Stateless JWT auth for API endpoints